mattbellis/PHYS-3330/raw-content/lab1new-raw.md

 -   Operate the power supply in constant voltage and constant current modes,

--   Measure physical properties, such as voltages current, and resistance,
+-   Measure physical properties, such as voltage, current, and resistance,

 -   Trigger the oscilliscope,